Jovialiste82/TPT104/README.md

 ### Set up the backend

-In a new terminal, navigate to the `server` directory from the root of the project, install dependencies, and start the backend server:
+Rename the `env.example` file as `.env` and adjust your environment variables to your needs.
+Then, in a new terminal, navigate to the `server` directory from the root of the project, install dependencies, and start the backend server:

 ```
 cd server